Eticeo/moodle-tool_customfields_exportimport/README.md

 # moodle–tool_customfields_exportimport

-This plugin allows Moodle administrators to **export and import** custom fields in JSON format for the following components:
+This Moodle admin tool allows administrators to **export and import the structure** of custom fields in JSON format for the following components:

 - **User profile fields**
 - **Course custom fields**
 - **Cohort custom fields**

-The tool is accessible both via **command line interface (CLI)** and a **basic web interface** for import/export.
+The tool is available through both a **command-line interface (CLI)** and a **simple web interface**.

 ---

 ## Features

-- Export profile, course or cohort custom fields to JSON
+- Export user, course, or cohort custom fields to JSON
-- Import previously exported fields from a JSON file
+- Import fields from a previously exported JSON file
 - CLI commands for automation and scripting
 - Basic web interface for manual operations
+- Multilingual support (English and French)

+---

+## Important Notes

+⚠️ This tool exports and imports **only the field structure** (categories and fields), not the data associated with these fields.

 ---